- Name: Harriet Tubman

 It was announced by Treasury Secretary ‘Jack Lew’ in April 2016 that Tubman will replace President Andrew Jackson on the twenty dollar bill.
 The new design is slated for 2020.

-Harriet Tubman Age, Birthday, Married
+Harriet Tubman Age, Birthday, Wiki

 - Birth Name: Araminta Ross